home-assistant/home-assistant.io/source/_integrations/telegram_bot.markdown

 {% endraw %}

-In this case, having a callback with `/repeat 1 2 3` with pop a notification saying `I repeat: [1, 2, 3]`
+In this case, having a callback with `/repeat 1 2 3` will pop a notification saying `I repeat: [1, 2, 3]`